Spin waves involved in three-magnon splitting in synthetic antiferromagnets

 Our findings have implications for the applications on non-linear spin waves, because SW frequencies can undergo transformations in ways that are uncommon in microwave technology.
-Since the input and output frequencies of our device are typically incommensurate, we anticipate novel applications in microwave frequency manipulation, in particular for performing frequency conversion without the need of a microwave mixer and a local oscillator.
+Since the input and output frequencies of our device are typically incommensurate, we anticipate applications in microwave frequency manipulation, in particular for performing frequency conversion without the need of a microwave mixer and a local oscillator.
+The concept could be extended to much higher frequencies by using easy-plane antiferromagnets like hematite \cite{lebrun_long-distance_2020, schonfeld_dynamical_2025} at the cost of Tesla-scale applied fields.

-This work was supported by the French RENATECH network, by the French National Research Agency (ANR) as part of the “Investissements d’Avenir” and France 2030 programs.
-This includes the MAXSAW project ANR-20-CE24-0025 and the PEPR SPIN projects ANR 22 EXSP 0008 and ANR 22 EXSP 0004.
-We thank S. M. Ngom for sample fabrication.